mtyt/mtyt.github.io/docs/_posts/2023-04-13-Solar-power.markdown

 kind of API.
 If there's an app, they probably have an API.
 I had to enable the API through the website.

 Also: I'm not only interested in the money!
 But I think it's good to have an idea of my own behaviour and how I can optimize my energy consumption.
+For instance, the fact that I'm still injecting electricity into the grid, while I'm not covering all of my consumption with solar energy, means there's room to improve my dishwasher schedule!

-And of course I'm hoping to convince people to invest in renewable energy.
+And of course I'm hoping
+to convince people to invest in renewable energy.

 ### Code snippet to obtain solar panel output from SolarEdge API